 Inner West Council supports the Plastic Bag Free NSW Campaign.

-The momentum to ban single-use plastic shopping bags in NSW in significant.
-South Australia, the Northern Territory, Tasmania and the A.C.T. have already taken the step—with great outcomes for the environment.
+The momentum to ban single-use plastic shopping bags in NSW is significant.
+South Australia, the Northern Territory, Tasmania and the ACT have already taken the step—with great outcomes for the environment.

 On a global level, entire countries including Ireland, Bangladesh, South Africa and China have either banned plastic shopping bags or implemented a levy to reduce consumption.
 California was the first State in the USA to introduce a State-wide ban.
 It’s time for action!